fyngyrz/aa_macro/users-guide.md

 If inter=INT is supplied, then the list elements are interspersed with TXT:

     a INT b INT c

+If ntl=NTL is supplied, then last two list elements are interspersed with NTL:

+    a b NTL c

+This is convenient to use with inter to create list output similar to this:

+	[list x,Ben,Sue,Carla,Larry,Dave]
+	[asort x]
+	[dlist inter=[co] ,ntl=[co] and ,x] = Ben, Carla, Dave, Larry, and Sue

 **\[e listName,indexN\]**  'e' for element of list
 This outputs one list item selected by indexN: